JSpeedie/cmp-tree/README.md

 etc. Done this way, the repository can store a simple script rather than a giant file, although this approach comes with its own risks too, of course.

-Regardless, as of writing this, I have 10 fairly simple integration tests that should catch any egregious bugs in the program.
-Next I plan to write some unit-tests for the Rust functions that do all the heavy lifting to help me catch less significant bugs.
+Regardless, as of writing this, I have 10 fairly simple integration tests and 16 unit tests that should catch any egregious bugs in the program.
+Next I plan to write unit tests for some of the mid-level Rust functions as at the moment, most of the unit testing thoroughly examines some of the highest level functions.
 I also would like to figure out how to make tests that allow me to test if `cmp-tree` can catch differences in file metadata.
-As I understand it right now, `tar` doesn't preserve file metadata, nor does it preserve permissions in the way I need it to (because it's impossible;
-different computers have different users), and so I need to figure out a way to create such tests first.
+As I understand it right now, `tar` doesn't preserve file metadata, nor does it preserve permissions in the way I need it to (because it's impossible; different computers have different users), and so I need to figure out a way to create such tests first.
 One idea I'm considering that I've already hinted at is having a script in each test directory that does any necessary setup work for the test, including, perhaps setting the permissions and file metadata.

 #### Part 7: Continued Work: Multithreading the Rust Implementation